tahajavedan1/DBT-and-Snowflake/README.md

 Project Description:

 ## Models:
-Create Models which are SQL logics, essentially sets of SQL queries and transformations that you create using the dbt run command.
+Created Models which are SQL logics, essentially sets of SQL queries and transformations that you create using the dbt run command.

 ## Materializations:
 There are four main types of materializations: